XCTEQ/XCFit/README.md

 # XCFit Features
 ***
-  -  You can now write Given When Then (Gherkin) and Decision Table in Xcode.
+  -  You can now write Given When Then (Gherkin), Predefined BDD Steps and Decision Table in Xcode.
 In Short, you can do BDD in Xcode for your iOS app.
   -  You can now write/Execute all your Acceptance Tests and UI Tests using Apple's brand new programming language "Swift" in Xcode.
 Goodbye Appium, Calabash, Frank, KIF and Goodbye Ruby,Java, Python.
 It's pure Swift !!
   -  XCFit provides automated Xcode Target Templates for Cucumberish, Fitnesse and Page Object Pattern(XCUI) targets which reduce hectic Xcode configuration steps.
 It also arrange code in Xcode groups.
-All happens in one command
-  - XCFit will setup test frameworks within a minute and works for Xcode 8 and Xcode 7.
+  - XCFit will setup Xcode Template with skeleton code and provide BDD Style Steps with Swift Framework which is available on Cocoapods, Carthage and Swift Package Manager.

-  ### XCFIT allows follwing frameworks
+  ### XCFIT Templates & Related Frameworks

-  * **Cucumberish BDD Framework**
+  * **XCFit Swift Framework with Pre-defined BDD Steps and Page Object Pattern Templates**

-  XCFit setup [Cucumber](https://cucumber.io) style BDD framework with "[Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) UI Test Bundle' Templates
+  XCFit setup [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) for Apple's [XCUI Test](https://developer.apple.com/videos/play/wwdc2015/406/) using 'XCUI POM Test Bundle' Templates.
+We can get pre-defined BDD steps by using XCFit Swift Framework from [CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package Manager.

-  * **Page Object Pattern for XCUI Test framework from Apple**
+  * **Cucumberish BDD Framework and Cucucmber Style Xcode Templates**

-  XCFit setup [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) for Apple's [XCUI Test](https://developer.apple.com/videos/play/wwdc2015/406/) using 'XCUI POM Test Bundle' Templates
+  XCFit setup [Cucumber](https://cucumber.io) style BDD framework with "[Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) UI Test Bundle' Templates.
   * **Fitnesse Acceptance Tests for iOS using OCSlim Project**

   XCFit allows us to setup [Fitnesse](http://fitnesse.org/) style decision table test framework with [OCSlimProject](https://github.com/paulstringer/OCSlimProject) using 'Acceptance Tests  Bundle' templates.